dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 translation of data type definitions.
 There exists one problem with data constructors and their application as functions, though.
-Every MIL data constructor is introduced as a function in the global scope and therefore, it can be used as a function, for example, be partially applied.
+Every MIL data constructor is introduced as a function in the global scope and therefore, it can be used as a function.
 Application of data constructors in MIL does not have any effect, which makes them different from all the other function definitions generated from FunLang, which have a monad attached to every argument position.
 In order to avoid having this special case which can complicate the code generation slightly, we generate a wrapper function for every data constructor.
 This wrapper function is then used instead of the data constructor occurence itself.

 The following example contains a definition of `Pair` data type and the corresponding wrapper function for its only data constructor: